Guidelines for Student Portfolios

-5. Student’s personal statement (maximum 3 pages; 12 pt font with 1" margins) - The nominee’s personal statement serves as an introduction to the nominee and as a current sample of their writing.
+5. Student’s personal statement (maximum 3 pages double spaced; 12 pt font with 1" margins) - The nominee’s personal statement serves as an introduction to the nominee and as a current sample of their writing.
 In it, the nominee should describe their intellectual growth and how experiences at Syracuse University have contributed to that growth.

 6. Student’s transcript(s) - Up to date transcripts, including the most recent fall semester grades, are required.
 We will accept either unofficial or official transcripts.
 In addition, if a student has earned six or more credits from another institution(s) of higher education, an official transcript from that (those) institution(s) must be included in the application materials.

 Two letters of recommendation must be from Syracuse University faculty; one of these writers must be identified as the nominee’s “primary faculty mentor.”
 Two additional recommendation letters may be included from either within or outside the University.
 The SUSSC is particularly interested in why the candidate’s achievements uniquely qualify them for this academic honor.